Quick answer

 Is my copy of Ontogeny and Phylogeny a first edition?

-A first edition of Ontogeny and Phylogeny by Stephen Jay Gould (Belknap Press / Harvard University Press) is identified by: Belknap Press of Harvard University Press first printing, no statement of a later printing; issued in a priced dust jacket.
+A first edition of Ontogeny and Phylogeny by Stephen Jay Gould (Belknap Press / Harvard University Press) is identified by: Belknap Press of Harvard University Press first printing, with no statement of a later printing on the copyright page; collates roughly xvi plus 501 pages with figures, tables, notes, bibliography, glossary and index.

 How do I tell the first printing from a later one?

 Check the copyright page.
 A stated first edition, a number line ending in 1, or a dated first printing with no later printings listed is the key.
-US true first (Harvard/Belknap).
+US Belknap Press / Harvard University Press, 1977, is the true first.

 Is the book-club edition the same as the first?